ryarnyah/collectd-prometheus/README.md

 In Python, using a virtual environment [is the recommended](https://docs.python.org/3/tutorial/venv.html) way to isolate your applications dependencies from other applications.
-To use a virtualenv with collectd we have to create one, activate it, install the dependencies into it and then copy the `collectd-prometheus.py` module into it.
+To use a virtualenv with collectd we have to create one, activate it, install our package into it.

 1. Using the steps listed [Installation](#installation) figure out which Python version collectd uses.
 1. If python3 use `venv` which is included in Python 3.
 When using Python 2.7, we have to [install virtualenv](https://virtualenv.pypa.io/en/latest/installation.html) which